mvolkmann/blog/src/svelte/component-libraries.md

 However, it can be found in my GitHub repository {% aTargetBlank "https://github.com/mvolkmann/sveltekit-smui-demo", "sveltekit-smui-demo" %}.
 See the file `DatePicker.svelte`.
-This has been used successfully on a real project.

 <img alt="Svelte custom date picker single" style="width: 60%"
   src="/blog/assets/svelte-custom-date-picker-single.png?v={{pkg.version}}"